killabayte/onpremnetes-the-hard-way/quick-start/15-e2e-tests.md

 sonobuoy run --wait
 ```

+> Note: This may take additional resources for your workers in my case it required 4Gb RAM and 2 CPU which I was added manually

 This could take about 1.5 to 2 hours.
 The number of tests run and passed will be displayed at the end.

 ## See results